What Does Underperforming Mean?

 In a general sense, underperforming refers to performing poorly or unsatisfactorily in comparison to expectations or when evaluated against a certain standard.
 For example, one can perform poorly by failing an exam at school (or receiving a score below the class average), indicating an underperformance compared to the rest of the class).

-In the workplace, where employees are often accessed using customized assessments set by their employer, employees underperform when they’ve failed to meet certain standards or achieve certain goals or quotas set out beforehand.
+In the workplace, where employees are often evaluated using customized assessments set by their employer, employees underperform when they’ve failed to meet certain standards or achieve certain goals or quotas set out beforehand.
 Companies themselves can also underperform in a similar manner.

 - In the financial world, underperformance occurs when stocks are doing worse in comparison to the overall market return.
-Underperforming is always evaluated against other stocks or securities in the stock market or against the return of the S&P 500.
+Underperforming is always evaluated against other similar stocks or securities in the stock market or against the return of the S&P 500.

 - If the overall market is rising, a stock underperforms by not experiencing gains in share price equal to or greater than the overall gain in the market.